fivexl/website/content/case-studies/clearway-health-case-study/index.md

   logo: 'Clearway.jpg'
   heading: 'About Clearway Health'
   text: |
    Clearway Health’s specialty pharmacy services create sustainable assets and build lasting legacies for hospitals and health systems, providing a service that every patient deserves.
-Our team began at Boston Medical Center Health System, improving access to care and managing the complex medication needs of vulnerable patient populations.
+Their team began at Boston Medical Center Health System, improving access to care and managing the complex medication needs of vulnerable patient populations.
 Equipped with this unique experience to solve challenges, Clearway Health partners with other hospitals and health systems to provide transformative specialty pharmacy services that put patients first.
-Our strategic partnerships build and strengthen the infrastructure for specialty pharmacy programs through improving operational workflows, implementing clinical programs, hiring and embedding skilled pharmacists and patient liaisons into the clinical team, providing proprietary software technology, unlocking drug access and leading accreditation processes.
+Their strategic partnerships build and strengthen the infrastructure for specialty pharmacy programs through improving operational workflows, implementing clinical programs, hiring and embedding skilled pharmacists and patient liaisons into the clinical team, providing proprietary software technology, unlocking drug access and leading accreditation processes.
 Clearway Health delivers a clinically driven service that eliminates barriers to medication access, improves the health of patients and communities, grows revenue at healthy margins for health systems and reduces costs for patients.
 To learn more, visit www.clearwayhealth.com.
 double_panel:
   layout: 'case-studies'
   heading: "CASE STUDIES"